luisfsantos22/ubiwhere-exercise/README.md

 ```
 https://www.getpostman.com/collections/54597fa59c2b1eca57a6
 ```
 There is a environment associated 'dev-ubiwhere-env' where the url and token are defined.
-By default, the url is **127.0.0.1** but, if the docker-machine ip its different, you need to change it manually.
-This is needed for development purposes as well.
+By default, the url is **127.0.0.1:5000** but, if the docker-machine ip its different, you need to change the ip manually (the port is always 5000 on the containers).
+The change of ip is needed for development purposes as well.
 In settings.py, the Database HOST is appointed to **127.0.0.1**, so, in case of need, change on both sides.

 When creating the project container, a superuser is created by default.
 The credentials are: